kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex3_Manage_secure_user_access.md

 22. You will be prohibited from logging in again as Laura until after the **90 second lockout duration** that you set earlier. <br/>

-	Once you've been locked out, wait 90 seconds and then sign back in as **laura@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix assigned to you by your lab hosting provider).
-In the **Password** field, enter Laura's password, which is the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account).
+	Once you've been locked out, wait 90 seconds and then sign back in as **Laura@azurehol1062.onmicrosoft.com**.
+In the **Password** field, enter Laura's password, which is the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the ODL user account).
 Verify that you are able to successfully sign-in as Laura.

 23. Once your log-in is successful, you can close all open applications.
 This will be your last lab exercise using the LON-DC1 domain controller.